Fainting happens when you lose consciousness for a short amount of time because your brain isn’t getting enough oxygen.

-Fainting is when you lose consciousness for a short time because your brain is not getting enough oxygen.
-The medical term for fainting is syncope, but it is commonly known as “passing out.”
+The medical term for fainting is syncope, but it’s more commonly known as “passing out.”
 A fainting spell generally lasts from a few seconds to a few minutes.

-A brief feeling of lightheadedness, dizziness, weakness, or nausea sometimes precedes fainting.
-Some people become aware that noises are fading away, or describe the sensation as “blacking out” or “whiting out.”
-A full recovery generally takes only a few minutes.
-If there is no underlying medical condition causing you to faint, treatment is not necessarily required.
+Some people become aware that noises are fading away, or they describe the sensation as “blacking out” or “whiting out.”

-Most of the time, fainting is not a cause for concern, but in some cases, it can be a symptom of a serious medical problem.
-If you have no previous history of fainting, but have fainted more than once in the past month, you should consult with your doctor.
+Fainting isn’t usually a cause for concern, but it can sometimes be a symptom of a serious medical problem.
+If you have no previous history of fainting and you’ve fainted more than once in the past month, you should talk to your doctor.

 - severe pain